-- 15.2.1 To foster awareness of land use planning policies and participation opportunities in planning processes by members of the general public and the private sector. - 15.2.2 To continue public participation in municipal planning processes.
+15.2.1 To foster awareness of land use planning policies and participation opportunities in planning processes by members of the general public and the private sector.

-- 15.3.1 As part of the process of community growth and change, the Town shall facilitate public input on matters of planning interest wherever possible. - 15.3.2 The Town should guide and work with citizens, community groups and the private sector on matters of planning importance to the community and in these undertakings, the Town should pursue the goals and policies of this Plan wherever possible. - 15.3.3 The Town shall ensure that copies of the Municipal Development Plan and other statutory and non-statutory plans are readily available for interested members of the public. - 15.3.4 The Town shall diversify the manner in which information is available to the public through use of the Town office, the Town website, and existing public participation initiatives. - 15.3.5 The Town shall promote an awareness of regional facilities available to residents.
+- 15.3.1 As part of the process of community growth and change, the Town shall facilitate public input on matters of planning interest wherever possible. - 15.3.2 The Town should guide and work with citizens, community groups and the private sector on matters of planning importance to the community and in these undertakings, the Town should pursue the goals and policies of this Plan wherever possible. - 15.3.3 The Town shall ensure that copies of the Municipal Development Plan and other statutory and non-statutory plans are readily available for interested members of the public.

+- 15.3.4 The Town shall diversify the manner in which information is available to the public through use of the Town office, the Town website, and existing public participation initiatives. - 15.3.5 The Town shall promote an awareness of regional facilities available to residents.